RashiTech/ERA-V1/S20/README.md

 ## Prompt: an oil painting of a god

-##  Customized Loss ( Loss defined as difference between the to be predicted image with that of Rainbow as shown below)
+##  Customized RAINBOW Loss ( Loss defined as difference between the to be predicted image with that of Rainbow as shown below)

 ![image](https://github.com/RashiTech/ERA-V1/assets/90626052/146dfece-974e-4b84-80af-50af04848cc2)